EmployeeIssues.comU.S. Employee Rights in Plain English

 In other words, if an employment termination is in breach of a contract or otherwise illegal, then it's an exception that renders the Employment at Will Doctrine inapplicable.

 Some states require employers to at least show good cause for discharging employees under the Employment At Will Doctrine.
-Collective bargaining agreements and other employment contracts might also require employers to show good cause.
+Collective bargaining agreements or other employment contracts might also require employers to show good cause.

 To inquire about your state's general stand on the Employment at Will Doctrine, start by contacting your state's labor office.
 Alternately or additionally, research state labor laws or consult a lawyer.